 Dr. Martin Luther King Jr. popularized the term "Beloved Community" as a part of the King Philosophy of non-violence.
 At Sonoma State, Beloved Community is the ultimate vision for making our campus equitable, inclusive, and just.
 It requires working collaboratively across differences to eradicate racism, all forms of discrimination, bigotry, and prejudice.
 The items listed below reflect some of the ongoing daily work we are committed to as a university.

 A. Accountability and Assessment

-- Developing a campus-wide climate survey for spring semester to assess student, staff, and faculty experiences related to diversity, equity, and inclusion and to assess additional needs during the current health pandemic.
+- Administered a campus-wide climate survey to assess student, staff, and faculty experiences related to diversity, equity, and inclusion and to assess additional needs during the current health pandemic.

 - Commissioned a Hispanic-Serving Institution (HSI) Task Force to explore how to better serve our Latinx student, staff, and faculty populations with the aim of supporting and benefiting all underserved communities.

 - Recommended Promising Practices to Scholarship Services to help achieve Equity-Mindedness for Academic Merit Scholarships.